rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 If the events are not showing up in **debug view or reports on Google Analytics dashboard**, please refer [this](https://support.google.com/analytics/answer/9237506?hl=en) for collection limits.
 {% endhint %}

-## E-Commerce
+## eCommerce

-RudderStack supports E-Commerce tracking for Google Analytics 4.
+RudderStack supports eCommerce tracking for Google Analytics 4.
 Use the [RudderStack eCommerce spec](https://docs.rudderstack.com/rudderstack-api-spec/rudderstack-ecommerce-events-specification) of sending events while instrumenting your site with Rudder SDK.

 Below are some examples of the track event names that are passed to Google Analytics 4 specific eCommerce event name: